Lesson 2: The Periodic Table Revisited

 The Periodic of Periodic Table

-The periodic table is perhaps the icon of Chemistry.
-Nearly every Chemistry classroom is adorned with a periodic table secured to at least one of its walls.
-When most people see a periodic table, they are seeing a table of elements.
-But the periodic table is more than that.
-It is a table of patterns.
+a table of patterns.
 Its oddly shaped organization has a rhyme and a reason to it.
 It is based on the belief that there are patterns of chemical and physical properties among the elements.
 Moving from element to element across a row of the table (known as a period), one observes that elemental properties change in a specific manner.
 The same pattern of change in those properties repeat themselves in each row.
-This is why it is called the periodic table.
-There is a repeating pattern in the manner in which the properties of elements change.
+This is why it is called the

 Elements in the 1860s

 In the 1860s, several chemists were working independently on a system of organization for the known elements.
 By the end of the 1860s, there were 63 known elements.
 The elemental symbols of the known elements are shown in the form of our current-day periodic table.
 The numbers indicate the relative mass of each element.
 The elements in the last column (Noble Gas group) had not yet been discovered.
-There were other gaps where elements seemed to be missing.
-To truly appreciate the genius that will soon be described, it is important to remember that the above periodic table format had not yet been discovered.
+There were other

-In addition to the relative mass, chemists also knew values of a chemical property known as valence.
-Put simply, the valence refers to the combining power of an atom to form compounds with other elements.
+combining power of an atom to form compounds with other elements.
 In the 1860s, the valence of an element was determined by the number of atoms of hydrogen that would combine with that element to form a compound.
-Aluminum formed the compound AlH3 when combining with hydrogen.
-Its valence is 3.
-And calcium formed the compound CaH2 when combining with hydrogen.
-Its valence is 2.
-The valence can also be determined from how many chlorine atoms or how many oxygen atoms would combine with the element to form a compound.
+Aluminum formed the compound AlH

-Consider an element with generic symbol R, combining with the element hydrogen (H) or oxygen (O) to form compounds.
+R, combining with the element hydrogen (H) or oxygen (O) to form compounds.
 The table shows how the valence is related to the formula of the compound that is formed.

 The efforts in the 1860s to organize the elements into a table made use of what was known about the relative mass and the valence of the known elements.